7h30th3r0n3/Evil-M5Core2/README.md

 - /check-sd-file
 This page provide an index of to check, download and delete files on the SD card.

+- /Change-Portal-Password
+Provides a page to change the password of the deployed Access Point.
+Required if attempting a Karma attack on a network with a known password.

 To prevent unauthorised access of these page they are really simply protected by a password that you need to change in the code.
 To acces to these page use the password form in menu: